IMPORTANT INFORMATION FOR ALL STUDENT VISA APPLICANTS:

 - Notarized letter of parents/custodians assuming full financial responsibility with a minimum balance of $700 multiplied by the number of months of the student´s stay, for room and board.
 They have to provide also a copy of their IDs, copy of the student´s birth certificate and the last three months' checking/savings bank statements.

-- Proof of Health insurance.
-From an insurance company recognized and authorized to operate in Spain.
+9. Proof of Health insurance: Certificate in Spanish issued by an Insurance Company recognized and authorized to operate in Spain, specifying, the coverage must begin at least 30 days before the studies starting until 15 days after the studies finalization.
+For studies over one year the coverage must be one year.
 The insurance must include all risks covered by the National Health System in Spain, and for the entire intended period of stay in Spain.
 The Health Insurance must not have any deductible, copayment or coverage limit; it must cover 100% of the medical, hospital and out-of-hospital expenses.
 Insurance cards will not be accepted as proof of coverage.
 Travel insurance will not be accepted.

 - Length of stay of the minor in Spain